 Game result: Cardinals 6, Giants 0

-This season began a run in which Gibson started on Opening Day nine straight years.
-He made the most of the assignment, outdueling fellow future Hall of Famer Juan Marichal while becoming one of seven pitchers to strike out at least 13 in a season opener.
-Gibson was ready right from the first pitch, recording Ks against each of his first five batters, including Willie Mays and Willie McCovey.
+This season began a run of Gibson starting on Opening Day for nine straight years.
+He made the most of the assignment, outdueling fellow Hall of Famer Juan Marichal while becoming one of eight pitchers to strike out at least 13 in a season opener.
+(Cleveland's Shane Bieber joined that exclusive list in 2020, when he racked up 14 K's in six innings against the Royals).
+Gibson was ready from the first pitch, striking out each of the first five batters he faced, including Willie Mays and Willie McCovey.
 He is still one of only two pitchers to strike out at least a dozen in an Opening Day shutout, setting up a season that ended with the righty earning World Series MVP honors.

 10) Gee Walker, RF, 1937 Tigers